acityinohio/blockcy-slate/source/includes/_wallet.md

 ---- | ---- | ------
 **count** | *integer* | Number of addresses to derive.
 If not set, default is one address.
 **subchain_index** | *integer* | Derives address(es) on this specific subchain.
 If not set, address will be generated on the first chain in the HD wallet.
+**lookahead** | *boolean* | Default to true.
+If set to false will not try to check the balance of the subsequent addresses.
+Set to false if this endpoint is too slow.

 This endpoint allows you to derive a new address (or multiple addresses) associated with the $NAME HD Wallet.
 If successful, it will return an [HDWallet](#hdwallet) **but only with the newly derived address(es)** represented in its **chains** field to limit the data transmitted; for the full address list after derivation, you can follow up this API call with the [Get Wallet Addresses Endpoint.](#get-wallet-addresses-endpoint)